-Since it’s summer and blackening is best done outside this recipe of the month is perfect from RBG is for an outdoor salad night!
+Since it’s summer and blackening is best done outside, this recipe of the month from RBG Bar & Grill in SeaTac is perfect for an outdoor salad night!
 You can do this inside but, it can be like getting pepper sprayed...Unless you have a good ventilation system.

 What You'll Need